-What’s been even more concrete than research on CBD’s potential role in insulin production, though, has been research on the compound’s ability to help treat and prevent common medical conditions associated with diabetes.
+What’s even more concrete than research on CBD’s potential role in insulin production, though, is research on the compound’s ability to help lessen the symptoms of and even prevent some of the common medical conditions we associate with diabetes.

-One of the most prominent factors associated with the development of insulin resistance in Type 2 diabetes is chronic inflammation related to obesity.
+One of the most prominent factors associated with the development of insulin resistance in Type 2 diabetes includes chronic inflammation related to obesity.
 The excessive presence of fatty tissue in obese Type 2 diabetics drastically limits the efficiency of glucose metabolism, which in turn results in high levels of sugar building up in the bloodstream.
-The specific anti-inflammatory properties of CBD, however, have long been known to directly combat glucose metabolic disorders and improve overall metabolism.

 It is possible that the anti-inflammatory properties of CBD may be able to provide side-effect free therapy for both Type-1 and Type-2 diabetes patients.

-In short, the medical potential and therapeutic benefits of CBD oil for diabetes is nothing short of phenomenal; many diabetics use it every day to treat the disease and improve their overall quality of life, and thousands more will continue to do so in the future in light of increased research and improved information.
+In short, the medical potential and therapeutic benefits of CBD oil are promising; many diabetics use it daily to improve their overall quality of life, and thousands more will continue to do so in the future in light of increased research and improved information.

 Final Thoughts on CBD, Diabetes, and Future Treatment Options